kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

   :width: 600
   :align: center

-Note that the numbers in the legend, next to each cluster number, represent the number of samples (population) in a particular cluster.
+Note, that the numbers in the legend, next to each cluster number, represent the number of samples in a particular cluster.
 The populations of each cluster can also be computed and printed, for instance through:

 .. code:: python

   print(preprocess.get_populations(idx_kmeans))

-which should print:
+which in this case will print:

 .. code-block:: text